vinavfx/ComfyUI-for-Nuke/README.md

 ### 3. Copy these lines into <b>menu.py</b>

-You can then add or update your Nuke `menu.py` file to include the location of your site-packages installation:
+You can then add or update your Nuke `menu.py` file to include the location of your site-packages installation, It is not necessary to add the site-package if websocket was installed with the root or administrator user, since in that case it would be within the Nuke installation !

 ```python
 # Linux/Mac: